frostt-tensor/tensor_parser/README.md

     --type=cost,"lambda x : float(x) * 1.06"

 may be a method of scaling all costs by 6% to account for sales tax.
-Note that all types should take a single parameter which will be an `str` object.
+Note that all type functions take a single parameter which will be an `str` object.